Last updated:

 The Approval Processes Policy was developed to address the increasing complexity of creating and managing full and accurate records of approvals processes due to the wide range of technical solutions and the increasing use of automation and machine learning.

-Public offices should apply the terms of the Approval Processes Policy in line with the PROV Value and Risk Policy to relevant recordkeeping decisions and practices.
+Public offices should apply the terms of the Approval Processes Policy in line with the PROV Value and Risk Policy, Artificial Intelligence (AI) Technologies and Recordkeeping Policy and the PROV Recordkeeping Standards to relevant recordkeeping decisions and practices.

 The Approval Process Guideline was developed to provide advice on how to implement the Approval Processes Policy.